Snow-White and Rose-Red

 "Snow-White and Rose-Red" (Schneeweißchen und Rosenrot) is a German fairy tale.
-The best-known version is the one collected by the Brothers Grimm (KHM 161).
+The best-known version is the one collected by the Brothers Grimm in 1837 in the third edition of their collection Grimm's Fairy Tales (KHM 161).
+It was first published by Wilhelm Grimm in 1827 in Wilhelm Hauff's Märchen-Almanach.
 An older, somewhat shorter version, "The Ungrateful Dwarf", was written by Caroline Stahl (1776–1837).
 Indeed, that appears to be the oldest variant; no previous oral version is known, although several have been collected since its publication in 1818.
 Oral versions are very limited regionally.
-The tale is of Aarne-Thompson type 426 ("The Two Girls, the Bear, and the Dwarf").
+The tale is of Aarne–Thompson type 426 ("The Two Girls, the Bear, and the Dwarf").

-This story is not related to the Brothers Grimm fairy tale "Snow White" that provided the basis for the 1937 Walt Disney animated film Snow White and the Seven Dwarfs.
+Despite having a character with the same name, this story is not related to the Brothers Grimm fairy tale "Snow White" that provided the basis for the 1937 Walt Disney animated film Snow White and the Seven Dwarfs.
 The modern German name of that heroine is Schneewittchen rather than Schneeweißchen.
 This story has little in common but the similar name of its fair-skinned girl.
-"Snow-White and Rose-Red" does feature encounters with one dwarf.